Marvedie/simple_shell/README.md

 And here begins the simple_shell project.
-I'm the sole authorat this point in time.
+I'm the sole author at this point in time.
 I have been researching how to tackle this and tomorrow I will tackle it using the checker because it isn't a walk in the park